CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/MLAG-Commands.md

 ## nv show mlag fdb local

-Shows the locally learned MAC addresses.
+Shows the locally learned MAC addresses in the FDB.

 ### Usage